Updated: a day ago

 Vegemite on toast is great for breakfast, lunch, or as an anytime snack.
-Vegemite is a dark brown paste made from various vegetables, yeast extract, and spice additives.
-It’s a bit like marmite in the UK.
+Vegemite is a dark brown paste made from various vegetables, yeast extract, and spice additives it is rich in Vitamin B and D. It’s a bit like marmite in the UK.

 The most popular way to eat it is on bread or toast with butter.
 Australians also eat it with avocado, melted cheese, or tomato.